ByteSizedDev/The_Irish_Cookie_Store/README.md

 * I would like to thank the team at The Code Institute for helping me learn these technologies.
 To the various tutors that also helped me understand topics and fundamentals I was having issues with.

-* I used the mini project "Boutique Ado" alot as a referance for this project as I have a good friend that wanted to build an e-commerce website for their business.
+* I used the mini project "Boutique Ado" alot as a reference for this project as I have a good friend that wanted to build an e-commerce website for their business.

 * Most of my backend came from the examples and videos on the topic.
 They were very helpful in describing what each part of the project was doing.